zunicd/Language-of-Proteins/notebooks/modelling/README.md

 The difference between best and worst performer was 6-8%.

-Because the datasets are well balanced, accuracy and f1_amcro are pretty much the same.
+Because the datasets are well balanced, accuracy and f1_macro are pretty much the same.

-### Top 10 prformers
+### Top 10 Performers

 We analyzed top 10 performers for each class and collected data in the table below: